Annual US worker pay gains rose at fastest pace since 2008

-Pay and benefits for all U.S. workers increased 2.8 percent in the April-June quarter, the most since the third quarter of 2008.
+Pay and benefits for all U.S. workers increased 2.8 percent in the April-June quarter from a year earlier, the most since the third quarter of 2008.
 Total compensation for private industry workers — which excludes state and local employees — rose 2.9 percent, the best since the second quarter of 2008.

 The unemployment rate is near an 18-year low of 4 percent, leaving employers scrambling to find the workers they need.
 There are more open jobs than there are unemployed workers, according to government data, for the first time since records began in 2000.